SylvesterMachielse/SimpleMetrics/README.md

 # SimpleMetrics

 ## Goals
-* Start working with metrics easily
+* Start working with simple metrics
 * Ensure best practices are used

 ## What is it
 * a wrapper around [App.Metrics](https://www.app-metrics.io).
-* Autofac for dependency injection
+* uses Autofac for dependency injection
 * can act as an extra layer in naming/managing metrics in your codebase
 * formats as prometheus
+* currently only counters, gauges and apdex metrics are supported

 ## Configuration